johnbillion/query-monitor/README.md

 ## A Note on Query Monitor's Implementation ##

-In order to do a few clever things, Query Monitor loads earlier than you ever thought humanly possible (almost).
-It does this by symlinking a custom `db.php` into your `WP_CONTENT_DIR`.
+In order to do a few clever things, Query Monitor symlinks a custom `db.php` into your `WP_CONTENT_DIR` which means it loads very early.
 This file gets included before the database driver is loaded, meaning this portion of Query Monitor loads before WordPress even engages its brain.

 In this file is Query Monitor's extension to the `wpdb` class which:

- * Allows us to log **all** database queries (including ones that happen before plugins are loaded)
+ * Allows us to log details about **all** database queries (including ones that happen before plugins are loaded)
  * Logs the full stack trace for each query, which allows us to determine the component that's responsible for the query
  * Logs the query result, which allows us to display the affected rows or error message if applicable
  * Logs various PHP configurations before anything has loaded, which allows us to display a message if these get altered at runtime by a plugin or theme